 Financial help and other support from UWM’s Life Impact program helped Jared Anderson ’17 and Amber Anderson ’17 juggle two children, jobs, and volunteer work while attending UWM.
 Both are the first in their families to graduate from college, both earned degrees from the School of Education, and both landed jobs before graduation: Amber will teach at Cudahy Middle School, and Jared will teach at Bay View High School.

-For Mohsen Bahmani-Oskooee, the 2017 commencement ceremony was a milestone event.
+For Mohsen Bahmani-Oskooee of the Economics Department, the 2017 commencement ceremony was a milestone event.
 That Sunday, he placed hoods on his 49th and 50th doctoral students: Seyed Hesam Ghodsi and Sujata Saha, respectively.
 He believes he holds the record at UWM for the most doctoral students produced by a single professor.

 Bahmani-Oskooee, a distinguished professor and holder of the Patricia and Harvey Wilmeth Professorship of Economics, says that the number of PhD students a university graduates is directly related to its standing as a top research institution.
-“In 2016, for the first time in the history of the University of Wisconsin-Milwaukee, the Carnegie Foundation included us in the top 115 research universities,” he says, adding, “We finally got there!”
+“In 2016, for the first time in the history of the University of Wisconsin-Milwaukee, the Carnegie Foundation included us in the top 115 research universities out of 4,665 universities that were evaluated,” he says, adding, “We finally got there!”

 Relationships with faculty are critical when a PhD student reaches the doctoral dissertation phase, he explains.
 “It’s at that stage that the students need somebody to lead them, advise them, and show the way they have to start and finish.”